EddieFua/EddieFua.github.io/_pages/about.md

 My research focuses on developing data-driven and theory-driven methods to address challenges in genomics data analysis, with applications in healthcare.

-You can find my CV here: [Yinghao Fu's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).
 If you are interested in my work, please feel free to drop me an [email](mailto:yinghao.fu@my.cityu.edu.hk).

 ## 🔥 News